Last updated on April 21st, 2025 at 11:19 am

 Tablet, tablet PC, or tablet computer

 A tablet computer is a lightweight, portable, economical computer with a touchscreen interface.
-Tablets look like large smartphones; they have few buttons and respond intuitively when handled.
+It looks like a large smartphone, has few buttons, and responds intuitively when handled.
 Most of the controls are done via the touchscreen interface.

 Tablet computers come packaged with wireless networking capabilities (WiFi, cellular network, or Bluetooth), which can be used to connect to the internet or other devices.